KuhlTime/bachelor-thesis/content/02_fundamentals.md

 Computer-Aided Dispatch ((+CAD)), not to be misunderstood with Computer-Aided Design^[**Computer-Aided Design** misleadingly also referred to as CAD-Software is a software that's main purpose lays in the creation of digital construction plans and three-dimensional (3d) models.
 It is typically used in mechanical engineering, civil engineering and $\\$ electrical engineering. @autodeskinc_cad] is a special category of software that's helping to dispatch emergency services such as police and fire stations @wikipediacontributors_2021_computeraided.
 The software is used to provide a common flow for handling incoming emergencies -- to ensure a high agility and quick response to incoming emergency calls @usdepartmentofhomelandsecurity_2011_tech, @apcointernational_2012_public.

 More modern implementations of such a software are oftentimes referred to as **Next-Generation 911** ((+NG911)).
 911 being the common emergency number in North-America @wikipediacontributors_2022_911.
-Whereas traditional dispatchment software was focused on "static land-line connections" @arcgisbyesriinc_ng911 (+NG911) focuses on providing advanced functionalities such as:
+Whereas traditional dispatchment software was focused on communication via "static land-line connections" @arcgisbyesriinc_ng911 (+NG911) focuses on providing advanced functionalities such as:

 - processing of send video, audio and text messages @usnational911program_911gov
 - the ability to receive data from different "transmitting devices such as wearable medical devices, car computers and building alarms" @usnational911program_911gov